-Before utilising the Result table feature, first a Result table must be configured by an admin.
+Before utilizing the Results table feature, first a Results table must be configured by an admin.
 This guide explains how this can be done.

-To insert a Result table into a Notebook entry, navigate to Insert on the Notebook toolbar > Result table > Select the Result table from the dropdown and press Insert.
+To insert a Results table into a Notebook entry, navigate to Insert on the Notebook toolbar > Results table > Select the Results table from the dropdown and press Insert.

-Adding entities to a Result table can be done in multiple different ways, all methods require you to first press the blue + icon.
+Adding entities to a Results table can be done in multiple different ways, all methods require you to first press the blue + icon.
 The following options will be available:

 Add from structured table - Pull multiple entities from other structured tables within the same Notebook entry.